moharamfatema/grad-be/README.md

 - `POST /predict`: Upload a video file and specify the prediction type [`binary`,`multi-class`] and receive the predicted violence types.

-## Tip: Sed requests using ThunderClient
+## Tip: Send requests using ThunderClient

 To use the Thunder Client extension in VS Code to upload a video using form data, follow these steps: